nedwestwood/NarraVis-UI/CONTRIBUTING.md

 ## Write Documentation

 Cookiecutter PyPackage could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

-## Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/Andrewtham/studious-octo-funicular-ui/issues.

-If you are proposing a new feature:

-- Explain in detail how it would work.
-- Keep the scope as narrow as possible, to make it easier to implement.
-- Remember that this is a volunteer-driven project, and that contributions are welcome :)

 # Get Started!